legendarycode3/express-js-crash-course/readme.md

 ➡️ **EXPRESS.JS** </br>
 ✔️ What is Express.js ?
 Express.js , is a Node.js framework, which has the following attributes / characteristic : It,
+1) Minimal and flexible web framework for Node.js
+2) Used for building “Server-Side Web Applications”, “Micro Services” and “APIs” .